Top Questions Related To “Do Bearded Dragons Bite?”

-The question of whether bearded dragons bite comes up quite often.
+The question “do bearded dragons bite” comes up quite often.
 It’s rare that a bearded dragon will bite a human but it does happen occasionally.
+It’s almost never on purpose and there’s various ways to help ensure you don’t get bitten.
+I’ve never been bitten yet, but Claire has once.
+It was an accident.
+But it hurts when it happens!

 Do Bearded Dragons Have Teeth?